Quickstart

 - Select Java or Kotlin as the language, and click Finish to create the Android project.

-Choose either of the following methods to integrate Voice SDK into your project.
+Use either of the following methods to add Voice SDK to your project.

 - Maven Central